glimmerphoenix/WikiDAT/README.md

 ### Ongoing changes

-The toolkit is currently being migrated to Python 3 (v 3.4.2).
-The bulk of this task is already done but the codebase should still be thoroughly tested to ensure proper functioning and absence of bugs.
+The toolkit has been migrated to Python 3 (v 3.4.2 or later).
+The codebase should still be thoroughly tested to ensure proper functioning and absence of bugs.
 Likewise, all documentation is undergoing a complete update to reflect the new changes for execution under Python 3.

 ### Required dependencies